revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 ---

-5. Why do we use `PagingAndSortingRepository` in Spring?
+5.Why do we use `PagingAndSortingRepository` in Spring?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)